Hidden Battles

 Despite programs offering domestic abuse services for military members and their families, the number of abuse incidents in military families has not significantly decreased in the past decade.

-Kendall County Women’s Shelter is located just outside of San Antonio, Texas, which is commonly referred to as "Military City, U.S.A.," due to its relatively large population of service members.
-Just last year, KCWS served 17 veteran clients, and we understand the unique circumstances that military families often face, and importantly, how these have the potential to create barriers to those seeking a life free from abuse.
+Kendall County Women’s Shelter is located just outside of San Antonio, Texas, commonly referred to as "Military City, U.S.A.," due to its relatively large population of service members.
+Just last year, KCWS served 17 veteran clients, and we understand the unique circumstances that military families often face.
+And more importantly, how these have the potential to create additional barriers to those seeking a life free from abuse.

-Reality Check: When military service members and their families sacrifice so much for our freedoms, as advocates, we should prioritize better understanding how military social dynamics may impact awareness of, or access, to support.
+Reality Check: When military service families sacrifice so much for our freedom, as advocates, we should prioritize understanding how military social dynamics may impact awareness of, or access, to support.
 By doing so, we can further ensure the freedoms of domestic abuse survivors.

-According to the latest DoD report on domestic abuse incidents, over 15,000 reports of abuse by military members were reported to the DoD's Family Advocacy Program (FAP) in 2022.
-Of these, more than half met DoD criteria for domestic abuse.
-The overall number of veterans who have abused their partners has ranged from 15% to 60%, depending on the study’s sample.
+According to the latest DoD report on domestic abuse incidents, over 15,000 reports of abuse were reported to the DoD's Family Advocacy Program (FAP) in 2022.
+Of these, more than half met DoD criteria.
+Overall, the number of veterans who have admitted to abusing their partners has ranges from 15% to 60%, depending on the study.

-While these numbers are concerning, they are most likely an underrepresentation of the scope of domestic violence, given an unwillingness to report by many survivors because of financial or emotional dependency reasons.
+While these numbers are concerning, they are most likely an underrepresentation of the scope of domestic violence, given an unwillingness to report by many survivors, often due to factors like financial restrictions or love for their partner.

 Why Does Domestic Abuse Seem to Disproportionately Impact Military Families?